YoranBrondsema/yoranbrondsema/content/post/what-if-i-lose-my-2fa.md

   addon.
 * Deployed and hosted by Netlify.
 The Heroku-esque way of automatically deploying after a `git push origin master` is so easy.
-Setting up HTTPS is also a freeze.
+Setting up HTTPS is also a breeze.
 And it's free for static websites!